nxt-insurance/nxt_registry/README.md

 ### Resolver

 You can register a resolver block if you want to lay hands on your values after they have been resolved.
+A resolver can be anything that implements `:call` to which the value is passed.

 ```ruby
 registry :example do